yash-tatvic/amplitude-dev-center/docs/data/destinations/amazon-s3.md

 3. Select the desired date range.
 4. Click **Start Backfill**.

-If the backfill range overlaps with the range of previously exported data, Amplitude will de-duplicate overlapping data.
+If the backfill range overlaps with the range of already exported data, Amplitude de-duplicates overlapping data.

 **![screenshot of the export data modal](../../assets/images/integrations-amazon-s3-export-manual-export.png)**